-Raw water infrastructure for the source of the Underberg WTP is summarised below and in Table 9.3.
+Raw water infrastructure for the source of the Underberg WTP is summarised in Table 9.3.

-Abstraction Weir, Pumpstation and Pipeline: A 1.5m high mass concrete weir diverts river water into a 315mm diameter uPVC pipeline that gravitates water to a raw water reservoir.
-Water is then pumped from the raw water reservoir to the head of the treatment works that is situated to the east of the town.
+Abstraction Weir, Pump station and Pipeline: A 1.5m high mass concrete weir diverts river water into a 315mm diameter uPVC pipeline that gravitates water to a raw water reservoir.
+Water is then pumped from the raw water reservoir to the head of the treatment plant that is situated to the east of the town.